nikola3794/normal-clustering-nerf/README.md

 Please feel free to reach out if there are any questions, suggestion or issues with the code.
 My e-mail is nipopovic@vision.ee.ethz.ch.

 # Code starting point
-This code provided here is build on top of the excellent [ngp_pl](https://github.com/kwea123/ngp_pl) repository.
+The code in this repo is build on top of the excellent [ngp_pl](https://github.com/kwea123/ngp_pl) repository.

 # Citation
 If you use this code, please consider citing the following paper: